DRAFT - Stop Sucking at Async and Threading

 2.1 The Operating System Runtime

-The first and most important part of the operating system is a special program called the kernel.
+Anyway, the most important part of the operating system is a special program called the kernel.
 The kernel is the brain of the operating system, and is at the core of everything that happens on a machine, including multitasking.
 But how does an operating system do multitasking exactly?

 2.1.1 Processes & Threads

-When you execute a program, the program is copied from the disk into RAM, where it gets executed.
-The copy of the program that's in RAM is called a process.
-In programming terms, think of the program as a class{ } definition, and think of the process as an instance of new class().
+When you execute a program, the program is copied from the disk into RAM, and that copy in RAM gets executed.
+That copy of the program in RAM is called a process.
+In programming terms, think of the program sitting on the disk as a class{} definition, and think of the process as an instance of new class().

 2.1.2 Multitasking, Task Scheduling, & Context Switching